Universal distribution of the empirical coverage in split conformal prediction: Appendix. Proofs

-Since de Finetti's theorem states that $\mu_\Theta$ is unique and that $C^{(n,\alpha)}_m$ converges almost surely to $\Theta$, when $m$ tends to infinity, the result follows by inspection of the distribution of the future coverage $C^{(n,\alpha)}_m$ in Theorem \ref{thm:finite}. \end{proof}
+Since de Finetti's representation theorem states that the distribution $\mu$ of $C^{(n,\alpha)}_\infty$ is unique and that $(1/m)\sum_{i=1}^m Z_i$ converges almost surely to $C^{(n,\alpha)}_\infty$, when the batch size $m$ tends to infinity, the result follows by inspection of the distribution of the empirical coverage $C^{(n,\alpha)}_m$ in Theorem \ref{thm:finite}. \end{proof}